A trail of sun runs over the water

 Thinking back on this third night of the Ninth Month

-With the dew like pearl and the moon like a bow.
+With the dew like pearls and the moon a bow.

-Bai Chii-yi (Pinyin, Bai Juyi), 772-846, wrote poems that quickly set you in a mood of gentle melancholy and receptive nostalgia.
-The lines are easy to memorise and easy to recite.
+Bai Chiyi, 772-846, wrote poems that quickly set you in a mood of gentle melancholy and receptive nostalgia.
+The rhyming lines in Chinese (a-a-b-a) are easy to memorise and easy to recite.
 Indeed you could even set this poem to rap music.

 Note: the official China Pinyin spelling of the poet’s name is Bai Juyi.
 Readers unfamiliar with the unusual phonetics, would end up pronouncing it as “bye-joo-ye”, which really sounds yucky!